 In reality, leaving your home for an extended period, or taking your car on a long drive, requires some serious thought and preparation.

-We’ve gathered these useful tips to create the ultimate holiday checklist so you can really relax on holiday, confident that your home – and your family – are taken care of.
+We’ve gathered these useful tips to create the ultimate holiday travel checklist so you can really relax on holiday, confident that your home – and your family – are taken care of.

 Whenever leaving your home empty for an extended period, it’s important to prepare for your departure so you return to home sweet home, just as you left it.